KonradDlugosz/SpartaGlobalDocs/Topics/Cybersecurity.md

 5. **Docker**

    * An open platform for developing, shipping and running applications.
    * Enables separation of an applications from the infrastructure.
    * Components:

      * Server : Docker Server >
      * REST API >
      * Client : Docker command line interface
    * Container:

      * Running instance of image
      * A **Docker container** is a virtualized run-time environment where users can isolate applications from the underlying system.
 These containers are compact, portable units in which you can start up an application quickly and easily.
    * Image:

      * In java case: Class with source code
      * A **Docker image** is an immutable (unchangeable) file that contains the source code, libraries, dependencies, tools, and other files needed for an application to run.
+   * Create image:

+     * Put all files of app into app folder
+     * create Dockerfile
+       * FROM
+       * COPY
+       * RUN mvn clean package : run when image creating
+       * ENTRYPOINT [Array of commands eg: `"mvn", "spring-boot:run"`] : run when container created

+<p align="right">(<a href="#top">back to top</a>)</p>

+### Cryptography

+1. **Introduction**

+   1. Encryption: transform original data into unrecognizable form
+   2. Decryption: transform from unrecognizable to readable format.

+2. **Ciphers**

+   Algorithm that consists of series of well defined step that can be followed as procedure when encrypting and decrypting:

+   * Substitution cipher: Change characters with other characters.
+Shift alphabet by number of 3 or n.
+     * Can be decrypted by using frequency analysis
+     * or simply guessed by generating all the keys
+   * Transposition cipher
+     * letters are simply rearranged
+     * key is number of lines you are using

+3. **Encryption Classes**

+   1. **Asymmetric Encryption** – Different key to encrypt and decrypt data.

+      Common algorithms:

+      * Diffie-Hellman(DH) - 512, 1024 ,2048, 3072 or 4096
+      * Digital Signature Standard (DSS) - 512 to 1024
+      * RSA encryption algorithms - 512 to 2048
+      * EIGamal - 512 to 1024
+      * Elliptical curve techniques - smaller keys

+   2. **Symmetric Encryption** - Same key to encrypt and decrypt date.

+      Types of algorithms:

+      * Block ciphers: send in blocks of 64 bits or 128 bits ..
+      * Stream ciphers: send bit by bit

+      Common algorithms:

+      * Data Encryption Standard
+      * Triple Data Encryption Standard
+      * Advanced Encryption Standard (AES)
+      * Software-Optimized Encryption Algorithm (SEAL)

+   3. **Hashing** - one way function

+      * Used to verify and ensure data integrity
+      * can also be used to verify authentication

+   4. **Password Salting**

+      * Salt is a unique value that can be added to the end of the password to create a different hash value.

 <p align="right">(<a href="#top">back to top</a>)</p>